-Our investment activities are managed by PennantPark Investment Advisers.
+Our investment activities are managed by the Investment Adviser.
 Under our Investment Management Agreement, we have agreed to pay our Investment Adviser an annual base management fee based on our average adjusted gross total assets as well as an incentive fee based on our investment performance.
-We have also entered into an Administration Agreement with PennantPark Investment Administration.
-Under our Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer, chief financial officer and their respective staffs.
-Our board of directors, a majority of whom are independent of us and PennantPark Investment Advisers supervise our activities.
+We have also entered into an Administration Agreement with the Administrator.
+Under our Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+Our board of directors, a majority of whom are independent of us, and the Investment Adviser supervise our activities.